chenjefferson/chenjefferson-learn-go/README.md

 # Learning Go

-I use Go for work, but I want to do a deep dive.
+I use Go for work, but I want to do a deep dive. `.csv`s are Anki cards.
 ## Study Plan

 - [ ] Learn Go with Tests